gateio/gateapi-nodejs/docs/EarnUniApi.md

 const api = new GateApi.EarnUniApi(client);
 const opts = {
-  'currency': "BTC", // string | Retrieve data of the specified currency.
-  'page': 1, // number | Page number.
+  'currency': "BTC", // string | Query by specified currency name 'page': 1, // number | Page number
-  'limit': 100, // number | Maximum response items.
-Default: 100, minimum: 1, Maximum: 100.
+  'limit': 100, // number | Maximum number of items returned.
+Default: 100, minimum: 1, maximum: 100
   'from': 1547706332, // number | Start timestamp  Specify start time, time format is Unix timestamp.
 If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
   'to': 1547706332, // number | Termination Timestamp  Specify the end time.
 If not specified, it defaults to the current time, and the time format is a Unix timestamp
-  'type': "lend" // 'lend' | 'redeem' | type: lend - lend, redeem - redeem.
+  'type': "lend" // 'lend' | 'redeem' | Operation type: lend - Lend, redeem - Redeem
 };
 api.listUniLendRecords(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),